-- understand the safety aspects – including what is acceptable and unacceptable behaviour for staff and children – when using websites, social media, apps and other forms of digital communication
+- understand the safety aspects – including what is acceptable and unacceptable behaviour for coaches, club volunteers and children – when using websites, social media, apps and other forms of digital communication

 - be aware that it doesn’t matter what device is being used for digital interaction, but that the same safety aspects apply whether it is a computer, mobile phone or game console or other device

 - when using social media platforms (including but not limited to Facebook, Twitter and Instagram), ensure that we adhere to relevant legislation and good practice guidelines